 Fluidity reflects the essence of life for me.
 In my painting practice, I pursue fluidity in both decision-making and materials.
 I seek to be in contact with water, both when I paint and in choosing the location of my studio, as context greatly inspires my work.
 This may explain why I don’t enjoy working with dry mediums or being in dry places and why I prefer paint.

 Since moving to Belgium, I’ve become much more aware of the elements, especially water and wind, which are more present here than in Barcelona.
-Volunteering in two permaculture projects after moving also taught me a lot about nature.
+Volunteering in two permaculture projects before moving also taught me a lot about nature.
 Now, I spend time wandering in the Sonian Forest, paying attention to trees, plants, insects, and animals, which deepens my connection to the natural world and the elements.
 I also go often to the coast to experience the empty vast beaches, tides, dunes and wind.
 Fluidity feels more literal than metaphoric, although perhaps it operates on both levels at once.

 The concept of freedom is central to your exploration.
 In your opinion, is true freedom a physical experience or more of a mental construct?
 How do these philosophical questions unfold through your work?